NINAnor/sscd/README.md

 ## Evaluating SSCD's performance

 Evaluating the performance of the SCCD is crucial to identify degradation in the system's capacity to produce reliable detections of circuli bands, and subsequently provide accurate intercirculi spacings.
-Consistent drops in performance metrics on new images, compared to [those][5] obtained when the system was last trained, indicates the system needs to be retrained with fresh images.
+Consistent drops in evaluation metrics on new images, compared to [those][5] obtained when the system was last trained, indicates the system needs to be retrained with fresh images.

 The performance of each detector comprised in SSCD's pipeline can be evaluated via the `eval_detector.py` script.
 This tool combines outputs from the `sscd.py` script with annotation data (provided by the user) to produce standard object detection evaluation metrics.